Custom Plugin Deployment

 Overview

-You have 2 options to deploy a plugin.
+You have 3 options to deploy a plugin:

-- Deploy the plugin on your own and supply BioT with a URL to call when the plugin needs to be invoked.
+• Deploying the plugin under your own account and supplying BioT with a URL to call when the plugin needs to be invoked

 Deploying Under the BioT Account